DTLaboratory/dtlab-ingest-scala-alligator/reference/README.md

 ```

 `POST /dtlab-alligator/ingest/telemetry/{specId}`

+*Post input in raw form to be decomposed into a set of observations for a DT - usually a single json doc with a collection of readings related to a single device at a single point in time.*

 send a single document to the telemetry extractor for a single set of telemetry forwarded to actor(s)